-- To learn how to apply Image effects, see the Image effects and to learn how to create your own image effects, see the Image editor functions chapter. - For information on how to use Text effects, see the Labeling an image 41 chapter.
-Read more about creating and saving your own text effects in the Saving your own templates 284 chapter. - For information on Fade-ins and Fade-outs, see the Assign transition 13th chapter. - For detailed help on Motion, see the Motion paths 118 chapter. - You can get to know the Smart templates better in the Smart templates 130 chapter. - The Files tab opens the File Browser.
+- To learn how to apply Image effects, see the Image effects and to learn how to create your own image effects, see the Image editor functions and to learn how to create your own image effects. - For information on how to use Text effects, see the Labeling an image 41 chapter.
+Read more about creating and saving your own text effects in the Saving your own templates 202 chapter. - For information on Fade-ins and Fade-outs, see the Assign transition [14] chapter. - For detailed help on Motion, see the Motion paths 121 chapter. - You can get to know the Smart templates better in the Smart templates 133 chapter. - The Files tab opens the File Browser.
 From there you can easily insert images and videos of into your project.